NuooXu/DevOpsFinalProject/readme.md

 ```

-Besides, remember to change the url in the front end Main.js in around 7th line
+Besides, remember to change the url in the DevOpsFinalProject/frontend/app/Main.js in around 7th line
 and DevOpsFinalProject/frontend/app/components/Chat.js around 33th line